MBilalQureshi/html-css-project/README.md

     Fix: Change percentage to px for margin in footer
 19. Change the font size of search bar at home page
     Fix: Change the font size from xx-large to x-large
+20. Remove top 3 background color as it might be too much color for some users
+    Fix: Just remove the code for the background color